Pray IV Reign

-Pray IV Reign is the fourth studio album by American hip hop recording artist Jim Jones, released on March 24, 2009, under E1, Columbia and Sony Music Entertainment.
+Pray IV Reign is the fourth studio album by American hip hop rapper Jim Jones, released on March 24, 2009, under E1 Music, Columbia Records, Sony Music Entertainment, Ether Boy Records, Splash Records and BG Records.
 The album, his first not to be released under Diplomat Records, also serves as his first under a major record label.
 The album includes production from Ron Browz, Chink Santana, No I.D., Ryan Leslie, Michael Crawford, Triple-A and Young Seph.
 Jones' fourth album also features guest appearances from Ron Browz, Juelz Santana, NOE, Mel Matrix, Rell, Ludacris, Ryan Leslie, Chink Santana, Bree-Beauty, Starr, Rowana and Oshy.

 Background

 The album, originally titled Back 2 Back, was his first album with Columbia Records.
 The album cover was photographed by Thi Chien.
 There are several different album covers.
 The first version is the original cover, the second, third and fourth are all the original cover, but with different colored backgrounds, such as red, green and blue.
 The fifth cover is the Deluxe Edition with a close up of Jim Jones' face.